-Although there aren’t any magic cure-all foods lurking in the grocery store shelves, there are certain foods with exceptional nutritional profiles that make it easier for your immune system to fight disease and for you to maintain a healthy body.
+Although there aren’t any magic cure-all foods lurking in the grocery store shelves, there are certain foods with exceptional nutritional profiles that help your immune system fight disease and make it easier for you to maintain a healthy body.

 Are you looking to optimize your diet and boost your overall health?
 If so, read on.

 Compared to average food items, superfoods have more nutrients, fiber, antioxidants, and phytochemicals.
-And, importantly, they also come with fewer calories.
+And, oftentimes, they also come with fewer calories.

 It may seem counterintuitive, but in an age when obesity is rising, we’re all starving — that is, starving for nutrients, antioxidants, and other essentials that enable our bodies to function like well-oiled machines.

 Superfoods can help you fill in the gaps.
-They provide the missing pieces needed for your body to perform optimally.
+They provide many of the missing pieces needed for your body to perform optimally.

 So how can you tell if a food is worthy of the title “superfood”?
 Let’s take a quick look at a few common traits that all true superfoods share.

 All foods contain nutrients, but superfoods are packed with them.
-These foods deliver more vitamins and minerals without you having to consume many calories.
+These foods deliver more vitamins and minerals in comparison to their non-superfood counterparts.